Muhammadu Buhari: Presidential campaigns and elections

-In 2003, Buhari ran for office in the presidential election as the candidate of the All Nigeria People's Party (ANPP).
+In 2003, Buhari ran for the office of the president as the candidate of the All Nigeria People's Party (ANPP).
 He was defeated by the People's Democratic Party incumbent, President Olusẹgun Ọbasanjọ, by more than 11 million votes.

 2007 presidential election

 On 18 December 2006, Buhari was nominated as the consensus candidate of the All Nigeria People's Party.
 His main challenger in the April 2007 polls was the ruling PDP candidate, Umaru Yar'Adua, who hailed from the same home state of Katsina.
 Buhari officially took 18% of the vote to Yar'Adua's 70%, but Buhari rejected these results.
 After Yar'Adua took office, he called for a government of national unity to bring on board aggrieved opposition members.
 The ANPP joined the government with appointment of its national chairman as a member of Yar'Adua's cabinet, but Buhari denounced this agreement.

 2011 presidential election

 In March 2010, Buhari left the ANPP for the Congress for Progressive Change (CPC), a party he had helped to found.
 He said that he had supported foundation of the CPC "as a solution to the debilitating, ethical and ideological conflicts in my former party the ANPP".

-Buhari was the CPC Presidential candidate in the 2011 election, running against incumbent President Goodluck Jonathan of the People's Democratic Party (PDP), Mallam Nuhu Ribadu of Action Congress of Nigeria (ACN), and Ibrahim Shekarau of ANPP.
+Buhari was the CPC presidential candidate in the 2011 election, running against incumbent President Goodluck Jonathan of the People's Democratic Party (PDP), Mallam Nuhu Ribadu of Action Congress of Nigeria (ACN), and Ibrahim Shekarau of ANPP.
 They were the major contenders among 20 candidates.
 Buhari campaigned on an anti-corruption platform and pledged to remove immunity protections from government officials.
 He also gave support to enforcement of Sharia law in Nigeria's northern states, which had previously caused him political difficulties among Christian voters in the country's south.

 The elections were marred by widespread sectarian violence, which claimed the lives of 800 people across the country, as Buhari's supporters attacked Christian settlements in the country's central region.
 The three-day uprising was blamed in part on Buhari's inflammatory comments.
 In spite of assurances from Human Rights Watch, which had judged the elections "among the fairest in Nigeria's history", Buhari claimed that the vote was flawed and warned that "If what happened in 2011 should again happen in 2015, by the grace of God, the dog and the baboon would all be soaked in blood".

 Buhari remained a "folk hero" to some for his vocal opposition to corruption.
 He won 12,214,853 votes, coming in second to Jonathan, who polled 22,495,187 votes and was declared the winner.